dhanasekars/python-microservices/README.md

 ## WHAT'S IN THE APP

-The app contains the following end points:
+The app contains the following endpoints:

 ![endpoints.png](Extras%2Fimages%2Fendpoints.png)